codeangler/vpc-endpoints-lab/verify-interface.md

 **Cloud9 to SQSQueue**

-Verify that Cloud9 **CANNOT** successfully write into the SQS Queue via the VPC Interface Endpoint due to the Security Group restrictions configured in [Section 2: Build-Interface Endpoint, Part 2](https://github.com/harrisn6/vpc-endpoints-lab/blob/master/build-interface.md#part-2-interface-endpoint---security-groups).
+Verify that Cloud9 **CANNOT** successfully write into the SQS Queue via the VPC Interface Endpoint due to the Security Group restrictions configured in [Section 2: Build-Interface Endpoint, Part 2 Interface Endpoint - Security Groups). ](https://github.com/harrisn6/vpc-endpoints-lab/blob/master/build-interface.md#part-2-interface-endpoint---security-groups).

 1. Refer to the collected output values from your CloudFormation stack.
 Note the value of the "SQSQueueURL" and "RestrictedS3Bucket" output.
 Also note the region where your lab is running.
 You will substitute these values into the commands below.